S2O: Static to Openable Enhancement for Articulated 3D Objects: Datasets

 \mypara{\pmopen.} The dataset contains 460 training, 95 validation and 93 test objects.
 Our experiments report results on the val split from \citet{jiang2022opd} excluding the box and suitcase categories.
-We discovered similar or identical objects varying only in textures or minor geometric details, spanning across splits (see \cref{fig:pmopen-similarity}).
+We discovered similar or identical objects varying only in textures or minor geometric details, spanning across splits (see \cref{fig:pm-acd-example-comparison}).
 To quantify this we measured the L2 distance of \imnet~\cite{chen2019learning} embeddings.
 We found 10\% of objects in the train split have a corresponding similar (L2 $\leq$ 0.5) object in the train split, as well as 7.4\% in val and 8.6\% in test split respectively, with corresponding similar objects in the train split.
 This suggests that the dataset is self-repetitive and breaks the train vs val/test separation assumption.
 Moreover, we noted that this dataset is not representative of commonly used static object datasets such as ABO, 3D-FUTURE, HSSD, where the majority of assets are modelled without interiors.
 These findings motivated the curation of \acd.
-To investigate the impact of the distribution gap between \pmopen (with interiors) and datasets without interiors we create \pmopenext, a version of \pmopen without interiors, for training data augmentation (see supplement).
+To investigate the impact of the distribution gap between \pmopen (with interiors) and datasets without interiors we create \textbf{\pmopenext}, a version of \pmopen without interiors (see supplement).

 \mypara{\ourdata.} We create \acd by selecting openable container objects from three commonly used datasets: 3D-FUTURE~\cite{fu20213d} (185), HSSD~\cite{khanna2023habitat} (147), and ABO~\cite{collins2022abo} (22). \acd consists of 354 objects for which we annotated openable parts and motion parameters using the annotation pipeline from \citet{mao2022multiscan}.
-The objects in \acd exhibit more diversity and are more complex than \pmopen, with L-shaped and corner cabinets, beds with storage units etc. (see \cref{fig:pmopen-similarity}).
+The objects in \acd exhibit more diversity and are more complex than \pmopen, with L-shaped and corner cabinets, beds with storage units etc. (see \cref{fig:pm-acd-example-comparison}).
 Overall, the objects have significantly more openable parts and exhibit characteristics common for static 3D mesh objects (missing interior geometry, missing bottom/top surfaces, partially floating parts).
-These characteristics create a more realistic and challenging test bed for our task, and enable out-of-distribution evaluation on unseen part arrangements.
+These characteristics create a more \textit{realistic and challenging} test bed for our task, and enable out-of-distribution evaluation on unseen part arrangements.
+To investigate training using this dataset, we split \acd into \acd-train (3D-Future assets) and \acd-val (HSSD and ABO assets).
+See the supplement for statistics and details.